Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/safari-extension.markdown

      class="centeredImage"
      style="width: 80%;" />

-Once this is done, the *Subscribe to Feed* button will be added to your Safari toolbar.
+The *Subscribe to Feed* button will be added to your Safari toolbar.

 <img src="../../../images/mac-en-safari_extension_toolbar.png"
      alt="An screenshot of Safari’s toolbar with the “Subscribe to Feed” button circled."